Spoonail-Iroiro/typedoc-theme-method-tag-filter/README.md

 npm install
 ```

-Then, return to the root and build example document.
+Then, return to the root and build the example document:

 ```sh
 cd -
 npm run docs:example`
 ```

-See `./example/docs/index.html` with your browser and enable/disable `Internal` filter.
+Open `./example/docs/index.html` in your browser and enable/disable `Internal` filter.